Lunatask

 Does Lunatask support hard deadlines?

 No, and that’s a deliberate choice.
 The app focuses on priorities and start dates instead of strict deadlines.
-The idea behind it is that deadlines cause stress, especially for people with ADHD.
+The idea behind it is that deadlines create stress, especially for people with ADHD.
 Instead, you work with the Must/Should/Want method to determine what’s truly important.

 Conclusion

 That Must/Should/Want method alone is worth trying.
 It helps you be realistic about what you can do without feeling guilty about the rest.
-And the privacy is really excellent – finally a productivity app where you can keep your journal without a company looking over your shoulder.
+And the privacy is really excellent – finally a productivity app where you can keep a journal without a company looking over your shoulder.

 Pricing & Plans

-All available plans and pricing at a glance
+All available plans at a glance.

-View details →
+View details

 Premium

-View details →
+View details

 Premium